-The University Catalog, the Schedule Informational Guide, past syllabi in the department, all are useful documents to consult as you construct your class.
-They will help you understand how the university and department view the class and its role in the university??s curriculum, as well as what basic content (and often teaching strategies) are the norm for the course.
+The University Catalog, the Schedule Informational Guide, and past syllabi in the department all are useful documents to consult as you construct your class.
+They will help you understand how the university and department view the class and its role in the university's curriculum, as well as what basic content (and often teaching strategies) are the norm for the course.

 Schedule of Classes

-The Schedule of Classes and the Schedule Informational Guide is a wealth of information.
-In it you will find information about class offerings, as well as meeting days and times, rooms, instructors?? names, grading options, and final examination schedule.
+The Schedule of Classes and the Schedule Informational Guide provide a wealth of information.
+In it you will find information about class offerings, as well as meeting days and times, rooms, instructors' names, grading options, and the final examination schedule.
 To facilitate academic advising for registration, the Online Schedule of Classes is generally available to students three weeks prior to the Priority Registration Period.
 Students should always be directed to this web site for course offerings.

 The more information you give students, the more the syllabus will help them prepare for and succeed in your class.
 You also might consider including: